 There has been much debate about the nature and the value of the skills required from and provided by those in direct social care roles.
 Overwhelmingly performed by women, some commentators have viewed care skills as tacit and drawn from their provision in a domestic context.
 It has been argued that such skills are often instinctive and ‘natural’, less open to or in need of development.
 Indeed, the presentation of care skills in this way has arguably contributed to their undervaluation, not least in pay terms.
 However, others have viewed care work, invariably resting on direct and intricate forms of social interaction, and the management of both the employee’s and care recipient’s emotions, as highly skilled work.
 Indeed the ‘heroic’ contribution made by carers in social care settings during the Covid-19 pandemic has been viewed as bringing to the fore the skilled nature of care work, as well as the stresses and demands associated with it.
 It has been suggested that greater societal value needs to be placed on the typically under rewarded and unrecognised ‘life making and sustaining skills’ displayed by care workers.

 Skills for Care identified four core skills in care work: English, numerical, employability and digital skills.
-The former two are fairly self-explanatory.
+The former two are self-explanatory.
 Employability skills relate to team working, problem solving and learning.
 However, it is the digital skill set which has been attracting increasing attention in adult social care.

 The introduction of digital technology in care work has largely been driven by efficiency savings and the well documented Taylorisation of care work through standardising tasks and work intensification.
 The Covid-19 pandemic has injected uncertainty into the debate concerning digital care skills, and whether this has brought greater recognition and reward of workforce skills.
 During the Covid-19 pandemic, care staff became more reliant on digital technologies to undertake their work.